-Our results are robust to important identification and inference issues.
-Section V shows that parents do not time pregnancies to avoid Ramadan exposure.
+Our results are robust to important identification and inference concerns.
+Section V shows that parents do not time pregnancies to avoid or limit Ramadan exposure of their children.
 Nor does their composition differ significantly across the exposed and unexposed groups.
-This conclusion is further strengthened by built-in tests our estimating equations contain.
-They show that within the unexposed groups there are no systematic differences in terms of earnings or other outcomes depending upon their Hijra month of conception.
+This conclusion is reinforced by the built-in placebo tests contained in our estimating equations.
+They show that within the unexposed groups, there are no systematic differences in terms of earnings or other outcomes depending upon their Hijra month of conception.
 We now run more robustness checks.
 We have so far controlled for birth seasonality using the month of birth fixed effects.
-Our sample contains 66 birth cohorts and exploiting the richness of our data we can experiment with finer controls.
+Our sample contains 66 birth cohorts and exploiting the richness of our data we can experiment with finer seasonality controls.
 We can also experiment with more granular spatial controls.
-Tables A.III and A.IV do this, showing that our results are not sensitive to these alternative specifications.
-For our baseline results, we pool data for all three years (2007-2009), clustering standard errors at the individual level.
-Tables A.V-A.X show that similar results are obtained if we estimate our models on each year's data separately.
+Tables A.XI and A.XII do this, showing that our results are not sensitive to these alternative specifications.
+In a similar vein, Table A.XIII shows insensitivity of our results to replacing the cohort fixed effects with flexible controls for age.
+The results in the last three columns, where we progressively add age and its higher-order terms into the model, are similar to ones with the cohort fixed effects.
+Finally, our baseline specification pools data for all three years (2007-2009), clustering standard errors at the individual level.
+Tables A.XIV-A.XIX show that similar results are obtained if we estimate our models on each year's data separately.
 We report these year-wise results for both our pregnancy month and trimester measures of exposure.